Inventory Management: A Complete Guide for Retailers

 Obviously, this can save money in the short term if no software or specific system has been purchased.
 But doing manual stock reviews can be a monumental drain on time and resources while also opening up huge potential for human error.

-This enables a retailer to analyse all current on-hand inventory by dividing it into three categories - A, B and C. Which category a particular item falls into is based on inventory value and cost significance.
+This enables a retailer to analyze all current on-hand inventory by dividing it into three categories - A, B and C. Which category a particular item falls into is based on inventory value and cost significance.

 - A Items: Are of high value with low sales frequency.